jayleenjiang/jayleenjiang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I'm Jayleen Jiang, a junior majoring in Mathematics at [Mount Holyoke College](https://www.mtholyoke.edu).
+Hi! 👋 I'm **Jayleen Jiang**, a junior majoring in Mathematics at  [Mount Holyoke College](https://www.mtholyoke.edu).

-I'm interested in applied mathematics and computational science, particularly in Differential Equations and it's application in interdispelocary research.
-I'm seeking for RA opportunity in Summer 2026.
+I’m broadly interested in applied mathematics and computational science, with a particular focus on probability theory, differential equations, and numerical methods.
+I like building mathematical models and using computation to understand complex systems.

+I’m actively looking for **RA opportunities** for Summer 2026, especially in applied mathematics, PDEs, computational modeling, or related interdisciplinary work.
+Feel free to explore my [projects](/projects/)  to learn more about what I’ve been working on.

+Beyond work, I enjoy reading detective fiction, writing blogs and short novels.

+### 🎓 Education
+Mount Holyoke College | B.A. in Mathematics
+Sep 2023 – May 2027

-### Current Role
+### 🔬 Current Work

-I'm currently working under Professor [Yao Li](https://sites.google.com/umass.edu/liyao/) at UMAss Amherst on simulating the resonant nonlinear Schrödinger equation using C++.
-Feel free to explore my [projects](/projects/) to learn more about my work.
+Currently, I’m working with Professor [Yao Li](https://sites.google.com/umass.edu/liyao/) at UMass Amherst on numerical simulations of the resonant nonlinear Schrödinger equation using C++.